Ulnar Nerve Entrapment Treatment

 Symptoms of Cubital Tunnel Syndrome

 - Numbness and tingling in the ring and little finger are commonly associated with this condition (may become worse when the elbow is bent – such as when driving or talking on the phone).

 - Weakness in grip strength and difficulty with finger coordination (such as typing or playing an instrument).

-Cubital tunnel syndrome results when the elbow is repetitively bent, placing continuous stress on the ulnar nerve.
-It may also result from regular pressure on the bony part of the elbow, such as leaning the elbow on a hard surface.
+Cubital tunnel syndrome results when the elbow is repetitively bent, and it places continuous stress on the ulnar nerve.
+It may also result from steady pressure on the elbow’s bony part, such as leaning the elbow on a hard surface.

-A physical examination of the arm is performed in order to check the nerve and try to determine where the nerve is compressed.
-If the nerve is irritated as a result of compression, tapping over the nerve at the “funny bone” can cause a shock into the little and ring fingers.
-Nerve tests will then be recommended in order to confirm the diagnosis.
+A physical examination of the arm is performed to check the nerve and determine where the nerve is compressed.
+If the nerve is irritated due to compression, tapping over the nerve at the “funny bone” can cause a shock into the little and ring fingers.
+Nerve tests will then be recommended to confirm the diagnosis.

 Treatment of Cubital Tunnel Syndrome

 Unless symptoms are severe or there is muscle weakness, nonsurgical treatment is recommended and may include:

 - Minimize the use of the arm with the elbow in a bent position.